vitaliimalynka/05_html5_css3_advanced_gulp/README.md

 4. Clone the project to your computer from the (source)[https://github.com/vitaliimalynka/html5_css3_advanced_gulp.git].
 For this:
     - start terminal (cmd, PowerShell, Bash or etc.)
     - choose some folder for this project
-    - run command `git clone https://git.lanet.ua/external/webinair/link_client.git`
+    - run command `git clone https://github.com/vitaliimalynka/html5_css3_advanced_gulp.git`
 5. Go into folder with project by command `cd html5_css3_advanced_gulp`.
 6. Install all required dependencies from package.json.
 For this, run command `npm i` or `npm install` on the terminal.

+## Use

-6. You can start project by scripts on the 'package.json' file.
+1. You can start project by scripts on the 'package.json' file.
 Run on the terminal next command:
     - for local development: `npm start`;
     - for build project for production: `npm run build`.
 This command create or udpate `dist` folder.
-In this folder you can find everithing for start project on the server
+In this folder you can find everithing for start project on the web server(not include)

 ## Project structure
 ```